 “You are already perfect, only you don’t know it.
 Learn to know yourself and you will discover wonders.” ― Sri Nisargadatta Maharaj

-Do things the build confidence, celebrate all the benchmarks you meet toward your goals.
+Do things that build confidence, and celebrate all the benchmarks you meet toward your goals.
 It could be as simple as making your bed every day.
 If you do it two days in a row, that builds confidence in doing other things.

-Self-acceptance starting with reframing your negative thought distortions into positive ones.
+Self-acceptance starts with reframing your negative thought distortions into positive ones.
 Instead of saying I’ll never be able to lose weight, say I’m not at my target weight yet.
 Then, focus on the positives.
-The above example is a type of affirmation that can help replace the negative thinking which comes from the negative stereotypes of the culture.
+The above example is a type of affirmation that can help replace the negative thinking that comes from the culture’s negative stereotypes.

 Supporting yourself takes practice.
-Use the proven techniques of reframing, positive affirmations, expressing yourself honestly.
+Use the proven techniques of reframing, positive affirmations, and expressing yourself honestly.

 “If I were to tell you that your life is already perfect, whole, and complete just as it is, you would think I was crazy.
 Nobody believes his or her life is perfect.
 And yet there is something within each of us that basically knows we are boundless, limitless.” ― Joko Beck

 Realize the perfect lives we see in the media are a distortion of reality.
-We know false perfection is the standard we are given in order to sell us things.
+We know false perfection is the standard given by the culture.

 The dominant cultural narratives don’t want you to know you are already perfect.
 Otherwise, they could not sell you useless things and ideas you don’t want.
 So, we must learn to see ourselves as Beings of light.
 We must hold on to the beauty that is our essence.
 We must learn to shut out the opinions of the culture.